Transforming Care: People with learning disabilities and autism

 The Dynamic Support Register is a list of children and young people with Autism and Learning Disabilities where there is a risk of a placement breakdown such as at home or at school.
 They might be at risk of being admitted to a specialist learning disability or mental health hospital.

-This list is for children and young people with a learning disability, autism or both.
+This list is for children and young people with a learning disability, Autism Spectrum Condition or both.
 They might have behaviour that challenges or mental health conditions.

 Risk factors for the young person might include: